blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 You should now be able to:

-*   State all symptoms of an impending stall
+*   State the symptoms of an impending stall
 *   Demonstrate the stalling motion with the model
 *   Describe the stall recovery technique
-*   Explain the factors affecting stall speed
+*   List the factors affecting stall speed
-*   List the pre-stall checks
+*   State the pre-stall checks